-If withholding taxes, also commonly called “trust fund taxes” or “941 Liabilities,” remain unpaid by a business entity, the IRS will aggressively pursue collection from responsible individuals involved in operating the business or who are otherwise involved in making business and financial decisions for the business.
+If withholding taxes, commonly called “trust fund taxes” or “941 Liabilities,” remain unpaid by a business entity, the IRS will aggressively pursue collection from responsible individuals involved in leading the business.
 The IRS is authorized to “pierce the corporate veil” by assessing the unpaid withholding tax liabilities of a business directly against the individuals who are responsible for the company’s failure to properly withhold and pay the trust fund taxes.
 This individual assessment is called the Trust Fund Recovery Penalty (TFRP).

-In general, the IRS is authorized to assess the TFRP against individuals involved in the business who have control over the use and disposition of a company’s assets, or otherwise have decision making authority in connection with the payment of the company’s liabilities, and who also “willfully” fail to pay the company’s trust fund taxes.
+In general, the IRS is authorized to assess the TFRP against individuals involved in the business who have control over the use and disposition of a company’s assets, or otherwise have decision making authority in connection with the payment of the company’s liabilities and have “willfully” failed to pay the company’s trust fund taxes.

 Will You Be Held Personally Liable For Unpaid Withholding Taxes?

-Although the TFRP is generally applicable to the owners and principal officers of small or closely held business enterprises, many IRS Revenue Officers paint the penalty with too broad a brush.
-IRS revenue officers often assert Trust Fund Recovery Penalty — even when legitimate defenses exist.
-In addition to owners and principal officers, IRS revenue officers will also often assert the TFRP against all individuals involved in the accounting aspects of the business, or who otherwise have check-signing authority.
-Many times, Revenue Officers, unsupported by the facts and applicable law, will assess the TFRP against company bookkeepers and accountants; other individuals who have been named as officers for “convenience,” but who have no actual authority or control over the business; the spouses or other relatives of principal owners; and key company employees who have no control over the financial aspects of the business.
+Although the TFRP is generally applicable to the owners and principal officers of small or closely held business enterprises, many IRS revenue officers paint the penalty with an extremely broad brush.
+They often assert TFRP even when legitimate defenses exist.
+In addition to owners and principal officers, revenue officers will also often assert the TFRP against all individuals involved in the accounting aspects of the business or who otherwise have check-signing authority.
+Many times, even when unsupported by the facts and applicable law, they will will assess the TFRP against company bookkeepers and accountants; other individuals who have been named as officers for “convenience,” but who have no actual authority or control over the business; the spouses or other relatives of principal owners and even and key company employees who have no control over the financial aspects of the business.

 Successful Defenses Against The Trust Fund Recovery Penalty

-Unfortunately, assessment of the Trust Fund Recovery Penalty can create a difficult problem.
-The TFRP is often a very large amount and cannot be discharged in a bankruptcy.
+Assessment of a TFRP can create difficult problems for any individual.
+In addition to often being a large amount, it cannot be discharged in a bankruptcy.
 Once the penalty has been assessed against you, it can jeopardize your home or other property, ruin your credit rating and interfere in your family life.
-If you are the potential target of an IRS assessment of the TFRP, or have been notified by the IRS that you will be interviewed in connection with the TFRP, the time to act is now.
+If you are the potential target of a TFRP assessment, or have been notified by the IRS that you will be interviewed in connection with a TFRP, the time to act is now.
 Experienced legal counsel can often make the difference.
-Daniel Rosefelt, Attorney & CPA has successfully defended many individuals against imposition of the Trust Fund Recovery Penalty and IRS levy actions.
+Daniel Rosefelt, Attorney & CPA has successfully defended many individuals against imposition of the TFRP and IRS levy actions.